olavstoppen/Rust-Rest-API-Example/README.md

 Sled is an embedded database written in Rust, providing a simple and efficient storage solution for your web applications.
 It is a good choice for various reasons:

-**Performance:** Sled is designed to be fast and efficient, offering excellent performance for read-heavy and write-heavy workloads.
+**Performance:** Sled is designed to be fast and efficient, offering excellent performance for read-heavy and write-heavy workloads.\
-**Concurrency:* Sled supports concurrent reads and writes, enabling multiple threads to access the database simultaneously without blocking each other.
+**Concurrency:** Sled supports concurrent reads and writes, enabling multiple threads to access the database simultaneously without blocking each other.\
-**Ease of Use:* Sled's API is easy to understand and use, allowing developers to focus on building their applications rather than managing database intricacies.
+**Ease of Use:** Sled's API is easy to understand and use, allowing developers to focus on building their applications rather than managing database intricacies\.
-**Safety:** As a Rust-based project, Sled benefits from the language's strong safety guarantees, minimizing the risk of crashes and data corruption.
+**Safety:** As a Rust-based project, Sled benefits from the language's strong safety guarantees, minimizing the risk of crashes and data corruption.\
-**Embeddable:** Sled can be easily integrated into your Rust application as a dependency, eliminating the need for external database services and simplifying deployment.
+**Embeddable:** Sled can be easily integrated into your Rust application as a dependency, eliminating the need for external database services and simplifying deployment.\

 By using Sled as the embedded database for the Rust Rest API, you can enjoy the benefits of high performance, concurrency, and ease of use, while keeping your data safe and your deployment simple.